thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

 - Type annotations (absent in the actual language but added for this work).
     These annotations have been added as they are required by the typechecker.
-    There are two productions for types: the concrete types (noted `<t>`) and the abstract types (noted <τ>).
+    There are two productions for types: the concrete types (noted `<t>`) and the abstract types (noted `<τ>`).
 A distinction between both is mandatory because the negation of a gradual type is not defined.
     The meaning of the types will be presented in \Cref{sec:typing}.

     The constructions `<R>` and `<ρ>` represents type regular exepressions which will be presented in \Cref{typing::structures::listes}.

-In addition to those syntactic constructions, a lot of the expressiveness of the language resides in some predefined functions.
+In addition to these syntactic constructions, a lot of the expressiveness of the language resides in some predefined functions.
 For example, some functions do some advanced operations on records, like the `attNames` function, which when applied to a record returns the list of the